conjurdemos/policy-automation/README.md

 > | Address             | `{{ privateark-vault-url }}`      |
 > | Username            | ConjurHostsAccess                 |
 >
-> _Note_: Check the box next to 'Customize Account Name', and give it the same name as Username (ConjurHostsAccess).
+> *Note*: Check the box next to 'Customize Account Name', and give it the same name as Username (ConjurHostsAccess).
+>
-> _Additional Note: This user needs to have permissions to see and update the safe that the LOB has been added to.
+> **Additional Note**: This user needs to have permissions to see and update the safe that the LOB has been added to.
 If it does not, it will not be able to onboard the host into the safe properly.

 >
 > **ConjurAutomation Config**